AC01010/Connor-McCartney.github.io/_posts/2022-01-27-cybersanta.md

 SOLUTION

-To login as admin I used the SQL injection "admin'-- -" as the username. <br>
+To login as admin I used the SQL injection admin'-- - as the username. <br>
 This gave the flag HTB{1nj3cti0n_1s_in3v1t4bl3}